 - Go slowly to keep your arm hole curve nice and even.
 Backstitch over each of the ties for extra stability.

 - When done, clip all the corners and the curves.

 - Turn Right side out through the bottom opening.
 Use a long, blunt-end tool to gently push out and square all the corners, smooth out the curves, and push out the Piping along the top edge; a chopstick, knitting Needle or point turner works nicely.

 - Find the 14″ x WOF strip.

-- Make a ¼” double-turn hem along both sides and across the bottom.
-We used our favorite clean finished corners.
+- Make a ¼” double-turn Hem along both sides and across the bottom.
+We used our favorite method with clean finished corners.
 If you are new to hemming, as well as this cornering technique, take a look at our tutorial.

 NOTE: If you are new to gathering, we have a tutorial on the subject.